percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `2160h`    |

 The validity duration of the external certificate for cert manager (90 days by default).
-This value is used only at cluster creation time and can’t be changed for existing clusters
+This value is used only at cluster creation time and can’t be changed for existing clusters.

 ### `imagePullSecrets.name`